DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-GannIsidro/README.md

 #Week 5

-- I learned Summation, Recursive/Induction definition, Recursive algorithm and Program correctness
+- I learned Summation, Recursive/Induction definition, Recursive algorithm and Program correctness.

 - I learned the importance of Geometric Series and Power Series.

 - I also knew the function of Hoare Triple in which there are 3 main parts.
 Theinitial assertion then the program segment and lastly the final assertion.

 #Week 6

 - I learned Introduction to Algorithm.Like finding the maximum and minimum, Pseudocodes, Precondition and Postcondition, Linear Search and Binary Search Algorithms.
+-
 - I also learned Sets, Set Identities and the Venn Diagram.

 #Week 7

 -I learned Bubble Sort and Insertion Sort ,Greedy Algorithm.

 -I also learned Growth of Functions often described using Big-O Notation  ,Big-Omega and Big-Theta ,Notation Algorithm ,Time Complexity.

 #Week 8

 -We discussed about Graph Theory.

 -I learned graphs, degree, vertex, subgraph, Euler Circuit, Euler Path, Handshaking Theorem, Matrices of Graphs, Hamilton Circuit, Hamilton Path and Kuratowski's Theorem.

 -Euler's Formula : r = e - v + 2